htrc/HTRC-WorksetToolkit/README.md

 3. Run `python setup.py bdist_egg upload` to upload the egg file.

 ## Documentation
-For usage instructions and documentation see [https://htrc.github.io/HTRC-WorksetToolkit/]
+For usage instructions and documentation please see: [https://htrc.github.io/HTRC-WorksetToolkit/] For a more detailed guide please see: [https://wiki.htrc.illinois.edu/x/NQBTAw.]